adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

         url       = {https://link.springer.com/chapter/10.1007/978-3-030-85172-9_8}
     }
     ```
-- `panco`: The tool is implemented by [Anne Bouillard](https://ieeexplore.ieee.org/author/38526153500) at Huawei Paris Research Center.
+- `panco`: The tool is implemented in `Python` by [Anne Bouillard](https://ieeexplore.ieee.org/author/38526153500) at Huawei Paris Research Center.
 Here is the [original repository](https://github.com/Huawei-Paris-Research-Center/panco).
 The following is the academic reference:
     ```
     @article{BOUILLARD2022102250,
         title    = {Trade-off between accuracy and tractability of Network Calculus in FIFO networks},